List of Pirates of the Caribbean characters: Davy Jones

-Davy Jones, portrayed by Bill Nighy, appears in Dead Man's Chest, At World's End, and Dead Men Tell No Tales.
+Davy Jones, portrayed by Bill Nighy, appears in both Dead Man's Chest and At World's End, with a cameo in Dead Men Tell No Tales.
 Davy Jones is the immortal captain of Flying Dutchman.
 His original purpose was to carry the souls of those who died at sea from this world to the next on his vessel.
 He was charged with this duty by his one true love, a sea goddess named Calypso.
-For every ten years at sea, he could spend one day ashore to be with her.
-Ten years after first being charged with the duty, Jones prepared to be reunited with his true love on land, but was heartbroken and enraged when she never appeared.
+For every ten years he spent at sea he could spend one day ashore to be with her.
+Ten years after first being charged with the duty, Jones prepared to be reunited with his true love on land, but was enraged and heartbroken when she never appeared.
 Unable to deal with Calypso's betrayal, he ripped out his heart and placed it in a chest, burying it on land.
 This chest became known as the Dead Man's Chest, the primary object being sought after in the second film.
 Jones additionally shows the Brethren Court how to trap Calypso in human form.
-He abandoned his duties, and instead ruled the seas as a tyrant.
+He abandoned his duties and instead ruled the seas as a tyrant.
 Because he forsook the duties of his office, both he and his crew slowly transformed into hideous sea monsters.

 In Dead Man's Chest, Jones seeks Jack Sparrow's life.
-13 years prior, he had raised Black Pearl from the depths of the ocean in return for a future guarantee of Jack's service aboard Flying Dutchman.
+Thirteen years previously he had raised Black Pearl from the depths of the ocean in return for a future guarantee of Jack's service aboard Flying Dutchman.
 Jones offers to let Sparrow out of the deal if he can find one hundred souls to replace him within three days.
 Will steals the key to the Dead Man's Chest, and the heart of Davy Jones eventually lands in the possession of Lord Beckett.
 Jones orders the Kraken to kill Jack Sparrow, and he is dragged to Davy Jones's Locker.